avocadopelvis/pandora/README.md

 # CHATBOTS
 Chatbots are systems that can carry on extended conversations with the goal of mimicking the unstructured conversations or ‘chats’ characteristic of informal human-human interaction.

-Starting from the very first system, ELIZA, chatbots have also been used for practical purposes like testing theories of psychological counselling.
+Starting from the very first system, ELIZA, chatbots have also been used for practical purposes like testing theories of psychological counseling.
 ELIZA was designed to simulate a Rogerian psychologist, based on a branch of clinical psychology whose methods involve drawing the patient out by reflecting the patient's statements back at them.

 # PANDORA
 **Pandora** is a conversational agent designed to mimic a psychotherapist in order to provide emotional support to people with anxiety & depression.